What Is 14k Gold Fill?

 Q: Is Gold-Filled Jewelry Durable?
 How long does it last?

 A: After solid options, Gold-filled jewelry is certainly your best quality for gold pieces.
 In theory, gold fill items can last a lifetime.
 Indeed, some gold-fill jewelry still exists from the Victorian era (over 100 years old).
-In practice, actually longevity will depend on how you care for it and a variety of other factors.
+In practice, actual longevity will depend on how you care for it and a variety of other factors.
 We'll go into more depth on the factors that influence the life of your gold-filled jewelry in our "Caring for Your 14k Jewelry" post.

 Q: Does GOLD-FILLED Tarnish?